Xylaria polymorpha: A Comprehensive Review of its Taxonomy and Morphology

 Macroscopically, Xylaria polymorpha exhibits a striking resemblance to human fingers emerging from the ground or decaying wood.
 The stromata can vary in size, shape, and texture, with some appearing more elongated and slender, while others may be thicker and more irregularly shaped.
 The surface of the stroma is usually smooth, but it can occasionally be covered in a whitish or grayish powdery substance.
 On closer inspection, the individual fingers may appear segmented, with distinct articulations reminiscent of joints.

-See also The Health Benefits of Lentinula Edodes
+See also The Fascinating World of Tylopilus felleus

 Microscopic features